samipfjo/YouTube-Spam-Remover/README.md

 # YouTube Spam Remover
  A browser extension that vastly reduces the amount of spam in YouTube comments using a variety of techniques

+## I have left software development.
+So long, and thanks for all the phish.

 [Install Firefox version here](https://addons.mozilla.org/en-US/firefox/addon/youtube-spam-remover/)

 [Install Chrome version here](https://chrome.google.com/webstore/detail/youtube-spam-remover/gmlbmlpbijkhcdhfaaimaehgjfjccffd)